-As from 1st January 1974 no fees for tuition will be payable.
-Other fees and charges will still be payable.
+As from 1st January 1974 fees for tuition were abolished.
+Other fees and charges remain payable.
 They include those charges raised to finance the expenses incurred in operating student activities such as the University Union, the Students' Union, the Sports Association and the Physical Education and Recreation Centre.